Browser issue

 We are concerned that New Zealand’s banking and payments industries have fallen behind internationally in making real-time payments possible between accounts held at different banks.

-This view, expanded upon in the 6 points below, helps drive our stakeholder engagement, monitoring, and regulatory approaches in the payments space.
+This view, expanded upon below, helps drive our stakeholder engagement, monitoring, and regulatory approaches in the payments space.

 New Zealanders and the New Zealand economy should benefit from modern real time account-to-account payments capability.
 If it is well designed, implemented and governed, it should improve the levels of innovation and competition across the payments landscape.